-According to the National Highway Traffic Safety Administration, nearly 1/3 of all traffic accidents are rear-end collisions.
-This is when a car, truck or motorcycle crashes into the back of another vehicle.
-Many of the most common causes will look familiar to those who have studied traffic accident before, these include:
+According to the National Highway Traffic Safety Administration, nearly 1/3 of all traffic accidents are rear-ended collisions.
+This is when a car, truck, or motorcycle crashes into the back of another vehicle.
+Many of the most common causes will look familiar to those who have studied traffic accidents before.
+These include:

 - Distracted driving (texting or eating while driving)

 - High traffic times